-A. Magnet Schools - The School Board shall provide transportation to all students in out-of-boundary Magnet schools/programs who reside more than two miles from the Magnet school/program as determined by the established Magnet transportation zone and for elementary students residing within two miles who face hazardous walking conditions.
+- 7. Students who have applied and been awarded a seat in the District's Magnet K-8 program will continue in the program to the highest grade. - D. Transportation The School Board shall provide transportation to all students in out-of-boundary Magnet schools/programs who reside more than two miles from the Magnet school/program as determined by the established Magnet transportation zone and for elementary students residing within two miles who face hazardous walking conditions.
 The parent(s)/legal guardian understands that the child is subject to the Student Code of Conduct while on the bus.
-Where economically feasible, the School Board shall also provide activity buses to and from Magnet secondary schools/programs to enable students to participate in extracurricular activities offered at the Magnet school/program which they attend.
+Where economically feasible, the School Board shall also provide activity buses to and from Magnet secondary schools/programs to enable students to participate in extracurricular activities offered at the Magnet school/program which they attend. - E. Appeals/Hardships Applicants who do not meet eligibility criteria may be considered eligible based on special circumstances and will have the opportunity to submit the information listed below to the Magnet school for review by the Magnet Review Panel.
+This Review Panel will be comprised of Magnet coordinators and other appropriate personnel, established and chaired by the Superintendent or his/her impartial designee.
+The application review process may take into consideration: - 1. a written recommendation of teachers and/or administrators, - 2. a written explanation of special circumstances indicating the student's ability to succeed in a Magnet school/program compiled by both the sending school and the receiving Magnet school, - 3. an interview with the student, where appropriate, and/or - 4. a student's portfolio demonstrating proficiency at the assigned grade level in reading and/or mathematics in English and/or the student's native language.